-As an alternative, you can use a virtual cross point formed by hash marks on both horizontal and vertical cross lines to holdover bullet drop and wind correction.
-Example Use 10 moa for 60 inch bullet drop for a target @ 600 yards, 10 moa wind correction for 20 mph wind from right to left.
+As an alternative, you can use a visual cross point formed by horizontal and vertical hash mark to holdover for both wind correction and bullet drop.

+Use 10 moa for 60 inch bullet drop for a target at 600 yards, 10 moa wind correction for 20 mph wind from right to left.
 Hold lead correction for a moving target Distance to your target, moving speed of your target, bullet flying time, wind direction are the key factors that determine how much holdover you need to hold for a moving target.
 As a rule of thumb, you always hold the lead for the net distance of your target moved (add or subtract holdover for wind correction) during the time span your bullet traveled.

-2 moa lead holdover for a moving target traveling from left to right at 600 yards.
+2 moa lead holdover for a moving target traveling at 2 mph from left to right at 600 yards.
 Bullet flight time is 1 second during which the target traveled 1 foot.
 No wind.